 Among the fundamental challenges facing the nonproliferation project is that highly enriched uranium suitable for nuclear weapons can be produced in the same facilities that make low-enriched uranium for civilian reactors.
 One approach to this problem is to offer nations a guaranteed supply of low-enriched uranium through a fuel bank.
 But in potential customer nations, enthusiasm for a fuel bank has not been universal.
 Below, Ta Minh Tuan of Vietnam, Khaled Toukan of Jordan, and Ramamurti Rajaraman of India address the question: "From the customer's perspective, what are the advantages and disadvantages of an international nuclear fuel bank for supplying developing countries with low-enriched uranium?"

-Editor's note: This article was updated on September 14, 2012, to correct an editorial mistake on the details of the structure of international fuel banks.
+Editor's note: This introduction was updated on September 10, 2012, to correct details about the structure of international fuel banks.

 Share: [addthis tool="addthis_inline_share_toolbox_w1sw"]